Gabriela García

-Gabriela Antonia García Segura (born 2 April 1997) is a Venezuelan professional footballer who plays as a forward for Spanish club Atlético Madrid and the Venezuela national team.
+Gabriela Antonia García Segura (born 2 April 1997) is a Venezuelan professional footballer who plays as a Midfielder for Liga MX Femenil side Club América and the Venezuela national team.
 She has also played for the national U17 and U20 squads.

 Career

 Born in Tunapuy, Gaby excelled at handball, basketball and football as a youth.
 After a strong showing at a Sucre Department football tournament in 2007, she joined the Venezuela youth national team setup.

 Gaby joined Deportivo de La Coruña in 2017.
 Over four seasons she helped Deportivo gain promotion to Liga F, and became the first player to appear in 100 competitive matches for the club.
 Gaby scored 31 goals during the 2018–19 Segunda División season, securing promotion for Deportivo.

 Gaby led Real Sociedad Femenino to the 2022–23 Supercopa de España Femenina final, where she suffered a serious leg injury.

 In the 2023–24 season, Gaby scored in the 1-0 home victory against Sporting de Huelva.